-J. Terry Gordon

-Authoring Instructor

-I verify that this course outline has been reviewed.

-J. Terry Gordon

-Program Head/Chief Instructor

-I verify that this course outline complies with BCIT policy.

-Time Edwards

-Dean/Associate Dean
+J. Terry Gordon Taring and the second of the s Authoring Instructor Date I verify that this course outline has been reviewed.
+The second secon J. Terry Gordon Program Head/Chief Instructor - 100 - 100 Date I verify that this course outline complies with BCIT policy.
+The second secon - He N Tim Edwards Dean/Associate Dean The second second Date